-The uncertainties that the COVID-19 pandemic created regarding public health and the economy continue to linger and may for several months or longer.
-As U.S. states begin lifting stay-at-home orders and allowing certain businesses to reopen physical locations, it’s clear that the world is irrevocably changed.
-Many businesses that were shuttered or partially functioning will, out of economic necessity, likely try to resume some semblance of normal operations.
+The uncertainties that the new coronavirus and resulting COVID-19 pandemic created regarding public health and the economy haven’t gone anywhere.
+Even as some U.S. states have begun lifting stay-at-home orders and allowing certain businesses to reopen physical locations, it’s clear that the world is irrevocably changed.
+In coming weeks, more of these orders will be rescinded.
+Many businesses that were shuttered or partially functioning will likely try to resume some semblance of normal operations.

-Returning to work post COVID-19 will involve its fair share of complications for HR leaders and their teams, but it can be done.
-Every business must be mindful of new compliance requirements, and adopting certain practices sooner rather than later may make this process a little easier for all involved.
+Returning to work post COVID-19 will involve its fair share of complications for HR leaders and their teams.
+But that doesn’t mean it can’t be done.
+All will need to be mindful of new compliance requirements, and adopting certain practices sooner rather than later can make this process a little bit easier for all involved.

 Personnel and workspace considerations

-While companies are understandably anxious to bring as many people back into the fold as soon as possible, there are health and safety issues to consider.
-With COVID-19 still posing a risk (and no vaccine on the immediate horizon, even with scientists working much faster than usual on it), employees can not simply show up at the office.
-Specific rules must be in place to reduce the risk to working environments and calm employee fears.
+Company leaders may want to bring as many people back as soon as they possibly can, to begin the hard work of bringing the business back to profitability.
+But with COVID-19 still a threat (and no vaccine on the immediate horizon, even with scientists working much faster than usual on it), it’s not as if employees can just show up at the office as they would’ve a few months ago.
+Specific rules must be in place to reduce the risk to working environments and assuage any employee fears.

-In a webinar sponsored by PeopleStrategy,, Ben Eubanks, principal analyst with Lighthouse Research & Advisory and experienced HR practitioner, noted that some businesses are doing “staged returns,” bringing the workforce back gradually perhaps weeks or months apart.
-If following this path, it is important to communicate with your team when determining which employees to bring back, and when.
-Some may be eager to return to an office environment, while others may be cautious.
-Although you may have to make exceptions for particularly essential employees, comfort levels should also play a role in the decision.
+In a recent webinar, Ben Eubanks, principal analyst with Lighthouse Research & Advisory, noted that some businesses are doing “staged returns,” bringing the workforce back gradually in multiple sections perhaps weeks or months apart.
+This option is entirely reasonable, but communicate with the entire staff to help determine which employees to bring back: Some may be sick of remote working (or happy to be rehired), while others will remain cautious.
+Although you may have to make exceptions for particularly essential employees, staff members’ comfort levels can be a primary deciding factor.

 Sticking to regulations

-Practices like temperature checks and social-distancing requirements are easily enforceable and entirely reasonable given our current situation.
-The same is true of making sure that employees who return and then become sick immediately go home and adhere to the CDC-recommended quarantine period of 14 days.
-If they can’t work remotely, they must still be paid under the emergency medical leave provisions created by the Families First Coronavirus Response Act (FFCRA), but you’ll earn this back as tax credits.
+Practices like temperature checks and social-distancing requirements are easily enforceable and entirely above-board.
+The same is true of enforcing that workers who return and then become sick immediately go home and adhere to the CDC-recommended quarantine period of 14 days.
+If they can’t work remotely, they must still be paid under the emergency medical leave provisions created by the Families First Coronavirus Response Act, but you’ll earn this back as tax credits regardless.

-In the post-COVID era, employers must contend with brand-new regulations like the FFCRA, Paycheck Protection Plan (PPP) and CARES Act along with new facets of more established laws.
-For example, data collected with temperature checks still falls under HIPAA, and must be safeguarded accordingly.
+Along those lines, in this post-COVID era, employers must contend both with brand-new regulations like the FFCRA, Paycheck Protection Plan and CARES Act – specifically passed to mitigate pandemic-related economic losses – and new facets of more established laws.
+As an example of the latter, all of the data collected with those temperature checks still falls under HIPAA, and must be safeguarded accordingly.

-On the other hand, regardless of your past requirements when employees requested sick or family leave, if workers are specifically citing the FFCRA in their request, they don’t have to provide a doctor’s notes or other comprehensive documentation.
+On the other hand, regardless of what your past requirements might’ve been when employees requested sick or family leave, these don’t require doctor’s notes or the same comprehensive documentation they once did if workers are specifically citing the FFCRA in their request.
 If you’re concerned about employee misuse of leave, you can ask that they undergo a telehealth examination and have the practitioner email you to certify that it occurred.
-But, right now, in light of what our country has been through, it may be best to err on the side of caution and demonstrate empathy and leniency.

-Extended FMLA and emergency paid sick leave under the FFCRA are both finite and employees know they must return to work eventually.
-Additionally, being more rigid than regulations require can be disastrous, especially over matters like leave for child care.
-A high performing employee may end up quitting if you try and force them to return when they’re the only person who can watch their child each day.
-In situations like these, try to find arrangements that work for both parties, like extended telework or intermittent leave.
+But it may be best to give the benefit of the doubt.
+Extended FMLA and emergency paid sick leave under the FFCRA are both finite, and while some wariness on employers’ parts is understandable, employees are aware they must return to work eventually.
+Many likely want to do so, as long as they know you’re keeping the workplace sanitized.
+Additionally, being more rigid than regulations require, especially over matters like leave for child care, can be disastrous – a good employee might simply quit if you try and force them to return when they’re the only person who can watch their child each day.
+Try compromises, like extended telework or intermittent leave.

 Before your return-to-work plan begins, call an all-hands virtual meeting explaining emergency benefits your team members have under CARES and FFCRA, and post the required Labor Department notice summarizing them once back in office.
 This will minimize confusion and conflict over who has which rights and benefits.